• Skip to content

 We will not send out a paper copy of your CAS statement as you do not need this for your visa application.
 You will need to enter the CAS number on your visa application form, as all details in the CAS statement email will be visible electronically by the Home Office Visa Officer.

-If you are coming to study on a full-time course at the University of Brighton, the ‘hours per week’ section on the CAS statement will always be 0.
+• If you are coming to study on a full-time course at the University of Brighton, the ‘hours per week’ section on the CAS statement will always be 0.

 The Home Office has set this requirement, so the University of Brighton does not need to make any amendments to this.

-Once a payment has been made and cleared by the university's financial system, the Student Visa Compliance team will be notified to update either the ‘course fees paid’ or the ‘accommodation fees paid’ sections on your CAS number.
+• Once a payment has been made and cleared by the university's financial system, the Visa Compliance team will be notified to update either the 'course fees paid' or the 'accommodation fees paid' sections on your CAS number.
 Please note that it can take a minimum of three working days for a payment to clear on our system.

 If your CAS number is successfully updated with the payment details, we will send you an email confirming that this amendment has been made.

-You must check that the information in your CAS statement email is correct as soon as you receive it.
+• You must check that the information in your CAS statement email is correct as soon as you receive it.
 If any details are not correct or information has not been included, please contact us by emailing casenquiries@brighton.ac.uk.
-If your passport details are incorrect, please attach a copy of your new passport.
+If your passport details are incorrect, please attach a copy of your (new) passport.

 We will only amend the details on the CAS statement if the errors will have an effect on the success of your visa application.
 For example, if your name, passport number, qualification or fees are incorrect.
 We will not normally amend spelling mistakes, as these will not result in a visa refusal.

 We do not amend and re-send the CAS statement email once it has initially been produced, even if an update has been made.
-This is because all the information in the CAS statement is uploaded electronically to the Home Office and any amendments that are made are logged straight onto the Home Office’s live Sponsor Management System; therefore everything will be visible by the Visa Officer.
+This is because all the information in the CAS statement is uploaded electronically to the Home Office and any amendments that are made are logged straight onto the Home Office’s live Sponsor Management System; so everything will be visible by the Home Office Visa Officer.

-How to make your visa application from your home country
+• How to make your visa application from your home country

-How to make your visa application from the UK
+• How to make your visa application from the UK

 Back to top